Paddle or Portage?

 A free service that lets you check river levels by satellite text from the backcountry.
 No account, app, or internet required.
 Send a supported river gauge or station number and get current conditions back by SMS at the speed of ... satellite.

-Tested to work with satellite-capable iPhones and Garmin inReach.
-Not yet tested: Zoleo, SPOT, Bivy Stick, Somewear Global Hotspot, and satellite-capable Android phones.
+Tested to work with satellite-capable iPhones, Android phones, and Garmin inReach.
+Not yet tested: Zoleo, SPOT, Bivy Stick, and Somewear Global Hotspot.

 How Does It Work?